Paying for College

 Please be aware of scholarship and financial aid SCAMS.

 You should NOT have to pay money to apply for financial aid and scholarships.
-If you receive a letter or phone call from anyone offering to help you find scholarships or financial aid please it is important that you see Ms. Austin or Ms. Amador-Zapata first before offering any personal information, as often times this can be a scam.
+If you receive a letter or phone call from anyone offering to help you find scholarships or financial aid please it is important that you see your school counselor or Ms. Amador-Zapata first before offering any personal information, as often times this can be a scam.

 The process is exactly the same as how you applied for college.
 If you need a transcript for a scholarship you should be putting that request in through parchment.